HMS Campbeltown (I42)

-HMS Campbeltown was a Town-class destroyer of the Royal Navy during the Second World War.
-She was originally US destroyer USS Buchanan, and was one of 50 obsolescent U.S. Navy destroyers transferred to the Royal Navy in 1940 as part of the Destroyers for Bases Agreement.
+HMS Campbeltown was a Town-class destroyer of the Royal Navy (RN) during the Second World War.
+She was originally US destroyer USS Buchanan, and was one of 50 obsolescent US Navy destroyers transferred to the RN in 1940 as part of the Destroyers for Bases Agreement.
+Between 17 January 1941 and 15 October 1941 she also briefly served in the Royal Netherlands Navy as HNLMS Campbeltown before being returned to the RN.
 Campbeltown became one of the most famous of these ships when she was used in the St Nazaire Raid in 1942.

 Service history

 As USS Buchanan

 USS Buchanan was a Wickes-class destroyer, ordered from the Bath Iron Works, Bath, Maine, and laid down on 29 June 1918.
 She was launched on 2 January 1919 and commissioned into the Navy on 20 January.
 She had a typical inter-war career, and was placed into the reserve in 1939.
 She then became one of 50 destroyers transferred to the Royal Navy in 1940 after the finalisation of the Destroyers for Bases Agreement.
 She was transferred on 3 September 1940 and commissioned on 9 September at Halifax, Canada.
+That very same day, Lieutenant Isaac William Trant Beloe became her captain.

 As HMS Campbeltown

-Having been formally commissioned she took passage from Halifax to Plymouth, travelling via St John's, Newfoundland.
+Having been formally commissioned, she took passage from Halifax to Plymouth, travelling via St John's, Newfoundland.
 She arrived at Devonport Dockyard on 29 September and was taken in hand for modifications to fit her for service with the Royal Navy.
-The refits lasted throughout October, and on completion of the final harbour trials on 1 November she was nominated to join the 17th Flotilla operating in the Western Approaches.
+The refits lasted throughout October, and on completion of the final harbour trials on 1 November 1940 she was nominated to join the 17th Flotilla operating in the Western Approaches.
 The next day, while carrying out sea trials she collided with SS Risoy and sustained damage, but continued and arrived safely at Liverpool, where she underwent repairs from 7 to 24 November.
 She then joined the flotilla.

 On 29 November, she ran down and sank the British coaster Fiddown in the Mersey Estuary.
 She began deploying with the flotilla in early December, but on 3 December she collided with SS Comus and had to put into port for repairs again.
 The repairs lasted until late March, and involved the shortening of the fourth funnel.